Long-Term Care Liability Amidst a Pandemic

 Some of the answers here rely upon Public Policy decisions.
 It seems obvious why hospitals and healthcare workers should be granted certain immunity, which begs the question what else should be considered for public policy reasons?
 Some nursing homes have been hit awfully hard by the pandemic – of the 700 total deaths in Tennessee, 175 of them are from nursing homes.
 On one hand, nursing homes are essential and need to remain open, which means they need to remain staffed full time, so there are also public policy decisions there.
 On the other, not every nursing home has had large breakouts, meaning there is some negligence on behalf of a few, some of which are particularly bad.
 Meaning that nursing homes can remain COVID-free.
 So the issue becomes what should the burden of proof be?

 Contact tracing is going to be important in every COVID case that is filed.
-In every case the Plaintiff is going to have to prove that they got COVID-19 from the Defendant.
+In every case, the Plaintiff is going to have to prove that they got COVID-19 from the Defendant.
 This is a tough burden to carry, unless the person is in a location controlled by someone else that they themselves cannot leave – such as a nursing home.
-It is going to be much easier to sue a nursing home, than it is a gas station.
-Contact tracing in Tennessee is not exactly accurate or even done much at all, so it is safe to say that a good portion of the COVID Cases are going to be against nursing homes.
+It is going to be much easier to sue a nursing home than a gas station.
+Contact tracing in Tennessee is not exactly accurate or even done much at all, so it is safe to say that a good portion of the COVID Cases will be against nursing homes.
 That being the case, I think that they should be afforded some protection.
 The protection that is currently being contemplated is raising the burden of proof to gross negligence or willful misconduct.

 1. Cole v.
 Woods, 548 S.W.2d 640, 641-642 (Tenn.
 1977)(citations omitted)